Title: A Watcher's Word

 George King, the elderly security guard, rose from his desk in the centre console of the floor and greeted her arrival fondly.
 “I wasn’t expecting you today, Miss Summers.”
 Buffy liked George.
 He was old school Texas and had worked for the Council in one form or other for forty years.
 He wasn’t terribly effective anymore, but apart from herself, there were always up to a dozen Slayers around should he ever need help.

 “Hi George.
 No, I thought I should check in as I was passing.
 Is anyone else here?”

 “On a Sunday?
 Quiet as the grave, Miss.
 Two of the girls are in the library working on an assignment but there’s none of the other staff.
 Mr Wood has gone to Brooklyn to check up on Miss Ariela.”

 “Oh?”
 Ariela was the comparatively new girl in their little training corps.
 Her folks had been killed in a car accident before Xander had tracked her down in Israel, and he’d had arranged papers so she could stay with family and train in the States.
-She wasn’t his usual find, he usually ended up taming the wild ones with his calm authority but Ariela had been different.
-She was sixteen going on forty-seven for one thing and had jumped eagerly at the opportunity.
+She wasn’t his usual find, he usually ended up taming the wild ones with his calm authority, but Ariela had been different.
+She was sixteen going on forty-seven for one thing and had jumped eagerly at the opportunity to travel.